Counter (digital): Johnson counter

-Johnson counters are commonly used in state machines and in specialized applications such as analog waveform generation (e.g., Davies sinusoidal generator).
+Johnson counters are commonly used as state machine sequencers, as prescalers in high frequency counting applications, and in specialized applications such as analog waveform generation (e.g., Davies sinusoidal generator).

 State machine attributes

 State register

 A digital counter is a finite state machine in which the counter's flip-flops serve as the state register.
 The value stored in the state register is a bit vector comprising the counter's current state.

 State sequencing

 When not otherwise influenced by its input signals, a counter will cyclically step through a fixed sequence of states.
 Consequently, the state diagram for a counter has the appearance of a loop.
 For example, a MOD-8 counter will repeatedly loop through eight states: